Canadian Ethical Shopping Guide: Swimwear

 Honubelle is all about a blend of Hawaiian and Canadian inspiration.
 Each of their sustainable swimsuits is made using 100% regenerated Italian Lycra yarn, which is basically recycled fishing nets from the ocean.

-Each one is simple, sporty, and sustainable, and perfect if you want to just lay at the pool or head to the beach for a swim.
+Each one is simple, sporty, sustainable, and perfect if you want to just lay at the pool or head to the beach for a swim.

 This brand is based in Alberta, Canada, and was founded by Julia Barnes who always felt she belonged to surf culture.
 She designs pieces that are both functional and stylish.